The 5-year survival rate for esophageal cancer is alarmingly low.

 It’s essentially a death sentence.
 Just HOW does esophageal cancer cause death?

-The 10-year survival rate of this cruel disease is virtually zero, says Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer, and clinical professor at the University of Arizona.
+The 10-year survival rate of this cruel disease is virtually zero, says Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer.

 That’s because almost always, it’s discovered after it’s already spread.

 There is a YouTube video of a woman, 34, describing her esophageal cancer symptoms.
 She looks healthy.

 But five months after the video was made, she died from this disease.

 A month before she passed from esophageal cancer, she made another video from a hospital bed.